Overview

 Course Content

 This AMI training is delivered in-person at our central London training centre through lectures, discussions and practice with Montessori learning materials.
 You will also undertake classrooms observations and two teaching practice placements.
 As part of the course you will be asked to write essays and submit albums and materials.
 You will also need to do written and oral exams and your teaching practice will be assessed by the school's lead teacher.
+Our blended course option is a mixture of in-person London modules and online learning.

 Montessori Educational Theory